gamelab/InAppPurchase/README.md

 If you are using more than one plugin, such as the Save Game manager, make sure you add them to the array alongside this one.

+### Create your Cocoon Project

+If you haven't done so already, create your project on [Cocoon.io](https://cocoon.io/home).

+Alternatively you can also create your project using Cordova.

+### Include the Plugins

+Navigate to your project (either using Cordova, or Cocoon.io) and then include the [IAP plugins](http://docs.cocoon.io/article/migration-guide/#InApp_Purchases_Plugins) for your projects supported platforms.

+### Compile a Developer App

+If you are using Cocoon.io you can test your IAPs by compiling a Developer App.

+To test IAPs you need to have an app with your settings.

 ### Lastly